jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-06-he-said-she-said-and-what-god-said.md

 ---
 layout: post
-title: "He Said, She Said—and What God Said"
+title: "He Said, She Said, and What God Said"
 subtitle: "Why we talk past each other and how Scripture helps us bridge the gap"
 description: "An honest look at the way men and women communicate differently, what research shows, and how God’s Word gives us a better way forward."
 date: 2025-09-15